TippyToo/game025-final/README.md

 - Fight off two different types of enemies, each with their own strengths and vulnerabilities.
 Player is forced to consider the best method of attack in order to survive.

-- Collect [CURRENCY] to exchange at the wayward shop, [SHOP NAME], for better weapons and boosts.
+- Collect coins to exchange at the wayward shop, [SHOP NAME], for better weapons and boosts at the start of level 2.

+    - Shop will contain upgrades for both weapons, designed to be able to afford one upon first reaching the shop, can come back with enough for the second later.

 - Player must unlock various abilities and power-ups to progress.